kr15h/rijnieks.com/content/blog/roja-art-lab-2018.md

 Later I decided to make a field test and found a 10x10cm thick wooden beam that I cut 45deg at the end with a handsaw.
 I attached one of the triangles to the 45deg cut by using wood screws and dug the other end of the beam into the ground approximately 50cm deep.

 ![Triangle attached to the beam in ground](../media/roja-art-lab-2018/triangle-beam-test.jpg)

-That worked fine and looked more or less as expected.
-I realised that single triangle has not enough visual mass and it would be much better if I used all three in the next iteration.

 To close the first development cycle I had to add the projection layer and map it to the surface.
 I sarted out with an application that I build as an example for my last projection mapping workshop at Fab14.
 It features 10 rectangles that bounce off the sides of the screen at random speeds.
 I added a guide drawing feature to lay out the mapping elements virtually first.
 I used a 500x500px texture with the precise layout of the surface to use for texture mapping.
 The generated textures are and will be drawn on a 500x500px canvas as well.